Chapter 148 — Minnesota Athletic Trainers Act

 Temporary Permit

-The Board of Nursing may issue temporary, nonrenewable permits to practice nursing while a nurse's full license …
+The Board of Nursing may issue a nonrenewable temporary permit to practice professional or practical nursing while an …

 148.22